Graduate FAQ

 What are the qualifications for a teaching assistantship?

 You must have 18 hours of graduate coursework in English, and you must have successfully completed ENGL 6625.
-In addition, you must attend a weekly meeting with the Director of Composition.
+In addition, you must attend a weekly meeting with the Director of Writing Foundations.

 What if I don’t finish my MA degree in 4 semesters?
 Can I get additional support?